-Crypto markets have slightly stabilized today, although many major coins continue to shed value.
+Friday, September 7: after the midweek bloodbath, crypto markets have slightly stabilized today, although many coins continue to shed value, as Coin360 data shows.

 Market visualization from Coin360